 Less commonly the reduction in blood flow may be so severe that there is not enough blood getting to the leg.
 This may present with pain in the feet at night (rest pain), ulceration in legs or even gangrene.
 When this occurs, intervention to improve the blood supply is required and usually will involve a bypass but an angioplasty or stent can be performed.

-Please get in touch with us to discuss the latest treatment options for all Arterial Conditions.
+Contact us today to book an appointment with one of our Vascular Specialists to discuss the latest treatment options for all Arterial Conditions.